 Dana helps people move better so they feel better, and ‘feel’ better so they move better.

-In a traditional yoga class, participants are taught in a top-down manner, executing a variety of postures which may or may not address their individual needs.
-In a yoga therapy session, the yoga therapist works together with the client, starting from the physical body, to address a specific issue.
-Each session begins with an assessment, which guides the development of specific practices.
+In a yoga therapy session, the yoga therapist works together with the client to address the client’s specific needs, starting with the outermost part of ourselves, the physical body.
+We begin with a thorough personal assessment, which guides the development of specific practices. and helps both the yoga therapist and client “meet” each other.
 Yoga Therapy is is a collaboration; clients are participants in their own healing and learning process, from the outside in, and from the inside out.
 It is enlightening, challenging and can even be fun.

-Sessions may involve talking in addition to movement, sometimes yoga postures, other times, standing, sitting, walking, rolling, reclining, or hands-on work (when in-person sessions resume).
+Sessions may involve talking in addition to movement, sometimes yoga postures, other times, standing, sitting, walking, rolling, reclining, or appropriate hands-on work (when in person).
 The difficulty level and type of movement depends on the clients needs.
-Working through the direct experience of their own body, clients discover greater awareness of existing patterns of movement – thoughts, emotions, and more – and this creates options for changing those patterns, resulting in better health.
+Working through the direct experience of their own body, clients discover greater awareness of existing patterns of movement – physical, mental, emotional – and thus address ways to change those patterns, resulting in better health.

 Dana has 30+ years of experience in her field, and is certified by the International Association of Yoga Therapists.
-In addition, she is certified as a Pelvic Floor Yoga teacher by Leslie Howard, has worked extensively with Paul Linden, founder of Being in Movement® (BIM) for trauma and related issues, trained in Iyengar-based yoga with Dominica Serigano in Tokyo for 10 years, and has extensive experience in a variety of body-based modalities, including the Japanese martial art of aikido (the way of harmony), as well as therapeutic movement methods (Laban/Bartenieff Movement Analysis, Body-Mind Centering, Feldenkrais, and more).
+She is currently working toward certification as a Laban Bartenieff Movement Analyst.
+She has worked with Paul Linden, founder of Being in Movement® (BIM), a body-based method for reducing conflict and trauma, for many years, and teaches these methods regularly.
+She has taught Iyengar-based yoga since 2003, and been an instructor in yoga therapy teacher training programs since 2017.
+Dana has extensive experience in a variety of body-based modalities, including the Japanese martial art of aikido (the way of harmony), as well as therapeutic movement methods such as Body-Mind Centering, Feldenkrais, and more.
 Dana’s skilled approach is based on her years of experience working with clients in both the U.S. and Japan.
 Learn more about Dana here.

 The classic tools of yoga, outlined in the Yoga Sutras as the 8 Limbs of Yoga, include yama and niyama (ethical and personal guidelines), asana (posture practice), pranayama (breath practices), pratyahara (practices for drawing attention inward), dharana and dhyana (concentration and meditation practices), in order to attain unity (samadhi).
 Other tools include the Kosha model (five layers of the self), the Doshas (three energetic constitutions), and Gunas (three qualities of nature).
 Guiding principles of Abhyasa (steady, consistent practice) and Vairagya (discipled detachment) form the foundation.